 Humidifiers are also effective when used to alleviate allergic conditions and ease asthma flare-ups.

 Before you begin using a humidifier to help treat any medical ailment, be sure to choose the right one.
 Humidifiers are available in many types and sizes, including cool mist, warm mist, and ultrasonic as well as room humidifiers and whole house humidifier units.
 In addition, you may prefer a humidifier with extra features such as an onboard humidistat to continually measure the humidity of your room, multiple humidification speeds, digital controls, or ultraviolet light to provide germ protection.
 Choosing a humidifier will depend largely on the size of your space and your personal preference for the type of mist output and special features.

-For extra safety, many doctors and consumer safety organizations recommend using a cool mist humidifier, such as the Germ Guardian H1000 Tabletop Humidifier, in a child's room.
+For extra safety, many doctors and consumer safety organizations recommend using a cool mist humidifier, such as the Pure Guardian H1000 Tabletop Humidifier, in a child's room.
 This is because warm mist humidifiers, which heat water to near boiling in order to produce a warm moisturizing mist, carry a possible risk of burns.
 However, adults might prefer using a warm mist humidifier, such as the Vicks V790 Germ Free Warm Mist Humidifier.
 This model includes germicidal protection and incorporates a medicine cup, which allows you to add steam inhalants that soothe your breathing passages.